-- At St White's Primary School, we believe in making our children outstanding learners with a strong moral compass, who can excel in any environment.
-We develop their confidence, curiosity and understanding of their world to make them not just secondary ready, but ready for life in modern Britain. - We do this through a rich curriculum, which includes a fantastic range of curricular and extra-curricular opportunities, which engage, enrich and excite them as learners.
+- At St White's Primary School, we give our children the knowledge to see what should be cherished, challenged or created and the courage, enthusiasm, commitment and communication skills to do something about it. - We do this through delivering our rich curriculum, which includes an ambitious range of curricular and extra-curricular opportunities, which engage, enrich and excite them as learners and make them not just secondary ready but life ready.